vivianamarquez/adaption-kirundi-sft-starter/README.md

 > Improve this dataset for supervised fine-tuning a small assistant that can answer beginner-friendly questions in Rundi/Kirundi.

-The constraints emphasize preserving meaning, keeping responses in Rundi/Kirundi, avoiding unsupported local facts, removing malformed formatting and reasoning traces, and keeping explanations simple.
+The constraints emphasize preserving meaning, keeping responses in Kirundi, avoiding unsupported local facts, removing malformed formatting and reasoning traces, and keeping explanations simple.

 API usage follows the Adaption documentation: